-Blackberries are well-known as a superfood of the fruit world.
-Fruits and vegetables should make up around 30% of your parrot’s diet, so blackberries can easily fit into your bird’s dietary requirements.
+Blackberries are sometimes referred to as a superfood.
+Fruits, vegetables, seeds, and nuts should make up around 25% of your parrot’s diet, so blackberries can be a part of your parrot’s dietary regimen.

-There’s no harm in giving your parrot some blackberries to try.
-If your parrot enjoys the taste, they can be incorporated into a balanced diet to provide the nutrients and vitamins that parrots are commonly deficient in.
+There’s no harm in giving your parrot some blackberries.
+If your parrot enjoys the taste, blackberries can be incorporated into a balanced diet to provide the vitamins that parrots are deficient in.

 Can You Feed Parrots Blackberries?

-That being said, blackberries make a tasty, nutritious treat that can be fed alongside various fruits for nutritional balance.
-You can also use them to:
+That being said, blackberries make a tasty, nutritious treat that can be fed alongside various other fruits for nutritional balance.
+You can also offer blackberries to:

 - Strengthen your bond